 To address these challenges, DPB recommended the legislature provide clarity going forward about when regulations are considered mandatory versus discretionary and about who is exempt from the state APA and pilot program.
 In its final report, DPB fell short of recommending the pilot program be expanded, noting that until some of these issues are resolved, a continued pilot reform program will be less effective than it could be.
-DPB also noted that making changes to the existing periodic review process is an alternative to expanding the pilot program, since not all agencies are complying.
-DPB found 12 agencies in full compliance with the existing 4-year review requirement for existing regulations, 22 in partial compliance, and 11 not in compliance.
+DPB also noted that making changes to the existing periodic review process is an alternative to expanding the pilot program, since not all agencies are in compliance.
+DPB found 12 agencies in full compliance with the existing 4-year review requirement for existing regulations, 22 in partial compliance, and 11 not in compliance.90

-Despite these challenges, significant reductions do appear to have occurred in Virginia, especially at DPOR, which was able to officially meet its reduction goal of 25 percent.
-Moreover, the baseline catalogs produced by 38 state agencies make Virginia well positioned to expand the pilot program.
-Indeed, in January of 2022, upon taking office, Governor Glenn Youngkin expanded his predecessor's regulatory reform effort by extending the pilot program to all executive branch agencies under the authority of the governor.
-This meant these agencies would have to initiate a process to reduce regulations not mandated by federal or state statute by 25 percent.
-The fact that this reform has extended through multiple administrations of different political parties may bode well for the regulatory budget in Virginia.
+Despite the challenges that DPB identified, some significant reductions do appear to have occurred in Virginia, especially at DPOR, which was able to officially meet its reduction goal of 25 percent.
+Moreover, the baseline catalogs produced by 38 state agencies make Virginia well positioned to expand the pilot program, should it choose to do so.

-A second notable legislative reform was passed in Ohio in 2019 and expanded in 2022.
-A provision was inserted in the state budget in 2019 that required state agencies to produce base inventories of their regulatory restrictions, where rules that include the words "shall," "must," "require," "shall not," "may not," and "prohibit" were defined as including regulatory restrictions.
-While there was no requirement that these reports be made public, many subsequently appeared online (see infra Table 4 in Section 4), and the Ohio Legislative Services Commission released a summary of the catalogs in early 2021 (see Table 3).
-That report found that state agencies had identified 9,944 rules with restrictions, which included 155,073 restrictions in total.
-The 2019 Ohio legislation also implemented a PAYGO requirement, initially in place until June 30, 2023, whereby a state agency may not adopt a new regulatory restriction unless it simultaneously removes two other restrictions.
+A second notable legislative reform was passed in Ohio in 2019.91 A provision was inserted in the state budget that year that required state agencies to produce base inventories of their regulatory restrictions, where rules that include the words "shall," "must," "require," "shall not," "may not," and "prohibit" were defined as including regulatory restrictions.
+Similar to Virginia's approach, there was no requirement that these reports be made public, but many subsequently appeared online (see table 4 in section 4 of this article),92 and the Ohio Legislative Services Commission released a summary of the catalogs in early 2021 (see Table 3).
+That report found that state agencies had identified 9,944 rules with restrictions, which included 155,073 restrictions in total.93 The 2019 Ohio legislation also implemented a PAYGO requirement, in place until June 30, 2023, whereby a state agency may not adopt a new regulatory restriction unless it simultaneously removes two other restrictions.94